Michael's Staff Favorites

 Michael staff photo

 I'm the store's events coordinator and publicist.
-A writer and musician in my spare time, I live in Southwest Portland with my wife and two cats.
+A writer and musician in my spare time, I'm the author of the novel All Her Loved Ones, Encoded.
+I live in Southwest Portland with my wife and two cats.

 I'm a fan of contemporary novels and short stories.
 Here are some of the latest books I've loved, followed by some of my all-time favorites: